Charles Hoskins: Labour

 Lithgow always had relatively higher labour costs—a legacy of the industrial relations arrangements of William Sandford—and a relatively strong culture of unionism.
 Under competitive conditions, labour costs, poor labour relations, and strikes affected the long-term viability of the Lithgow plant.
 Wage rates at coastal locations were lower and unions perceived as less troublesome there.

 Vision for the future and sole control

 Charles Hoskins began to see that his works at Lithgow had inherent problems that could not be resolved—even more so, after BHP's Newcastle works became a formidable competitor, from 1915 onward.
-He began to form a vision for a larger, more modern steelworks on the coast.
+He began to form a vision for a larger, more modern steelworks on the coast, close to a seaport and to the source of most of Lithgow's coke.

 In 1919, Charles Hoskins bought out his older brother George's share of the company G & C Hoskins, renaming the company Hoskins Iron and Steel Limited in July 1920.
 George retired, leaving Charles—by then in his late sixties—in sole charge of the destiny of the company.